vaquerizaslab/fanc/kaic-doc/kaic-executable/kaic-generate-hic/kaic_auto.rst

 The last parameter (``-g``) is necessary for generating a fragment-level Hi-C map later in the pipeline.
 This will be explained in more detail in the next section.

 There are a few additional parameters that you can use to control the mapping process.
-By default, ``kaic auto`` performs iterative mapping: Reads are initially trimmed to 25bp before mapping, and then iteratively expanded until a unique, high quality mapping location can be found.
+Use ``--iterative`` to iterative mapping: Reads are initially trimmed to 25bp before mapping, and then iteratively expanded until a unique, high quality mapping location can be found.
 This can improve mapping efficiency by a few percent, as smaller reads have a lower likelihood of mismatches due to sequencing errors. ``-s`` or ``--step-size`` controls the size by which reads are extended at every iterative mapping step.

+As mentioned above, it is common to find reads in Hi-C libraries that contain a ligation junction sequence.
+Kai-C can automatically split these kinds of reads before mapping using the ``--split-ligation-junction`` option, which can improve mapping efficiency.

-You can switch off iterative mapping (and use regular alignments) with the ``--no-iterative`` option. ``kaic auto`` parallelises mapping by spawning multiple mapping processes internally.
+``kaic auto`` parallelises mapping by spawning multiple mapping processes internally.
 This can result in high disk I/O - if you have issues with poor performance, try using the ``--mapper-parallel`` option, which will instead use the multithreading of your chosen mapping software.
 If you are using Bowtie2, you can additionally use the ``--memory-map`` option,